laminar-protocol/laminar-chain/README.md

 - Money Market Protocol (to be published, design is being finalized)
 - Collateralized Margin Trading Protocol (to be published, design is being finalized)

-For formal verification on the synthetic asset design, please refer to the [Flow Synthetic Asset Whitepaper](https://github.com/laminar-protocol/flow-protocol-whitepaper)
+For formal verification on the synthetic asset design, please refer to the [Flow Synthetic Asset Whitepaper](https://github.com/laminar-protocol/flow-protocol-whitepaper).
+Our protocols are under review by financial partner, do expect change and we will release update as we progress.

 # 3. The Collateralized Synthetic Asset Protocol
 The collateralized synthetic asset protocol allows user to mint non-USD stable-coin fToken e.g. fEUR or fJPY using USD stable-coin e.g. DAI or equivalent as collateral.
 There are a number of use cases for fToken